vrazumov/react-pdf-parcel/Readme.md

 $ git remote add origin git@github.com:tejr/dotfiles.git
 $ git push -u origin master
 Note that I’m pushing using a public key setup, which you can arrange in the SSH Public Keys section of your GitHub account settings.

+Quick setup — if you’ve done this kind of thing before or
+HTTPS
+SSH

+git@github.com:vrazumov/react-pdf-parcel.git
+Get started by creating a new file or uploading an existing file.
+We recommend every repository include a README, LICENSE, and .gitignore.

+…or create a new repository on the command line echo "# react-pdf-parcel" >> README.md git init git add README.md git commit -m "first commit" git remote add origin git@github.com:vrazumov/react-pdf-parcel.git git push -u origin master
+…or push an existing repository from the command line git remote add origin git@github.com:vrazumov/react-pdf-parcel.git git push -u origin master
+…or import code from another repository
+You can initialize this repository with code from a Subversion, Mercurial, or TFS project.

+git remote add origin gitgit@github.com:vrazumov/react-pdf-parcel.git git push git@github.com:vrazumov/react-pdf-parcel.git